St Nicholas’ Chantry

 Optional Spelling Home Learning

 Across the school, children will be provided with a list of spellings that link to the spelling work they are doing within their year group.
-We have used the first few weeks of Term 2 to focus on Phase 4 Common Exception Words.
-The final couple of weeks include some of the new graphemes your child will be learning in phonics this term.
 You can choose to practice some or all of the words with your child each week at home.

 When supporting your child please encourage your child to use their phonic knowledge e.g. play contains the phonemes p l ay.
 The Common Exception Words will contain exceptions to the current phonic rules your child knows e.g. in "said" they will know the phonemes for the graphemes "s" and "d" but the exception will be the grapheme "ai" making the phoneme "e".